ricecrspy/chrispin.github.io/README.md

 #### 1.4 DATA CLEANING AND MANIPULATION (SQL)

 To prepare the data for analysis, I used BigQuery to join all tables into a single dataset under the ```brand_id``` key_id, and combined ```product_name``` with ```description``` into one description variable.
-I now had an cleaned and aggregated dataset; however, after looking at the description data more carefully it was apparent by extracting string-specific data from the description column, I could analyze product category frequencies at multiple levels.
+I now had a cleaned and aggregated dataset; however, looking at the description data more carefully it was apparent I could analyze product category frequencies at multiple levels by extracting string-specific data from the description column.
 <br><br>
-Therefore, I created two more variables: ```style_id``` and ```sub_style_id``` and extracted string data from description using ```REGEXP_EXTRACT()```.
-Of course this would require the use of Common Table Expressions (CTE) to aggregate the new variable data.
+Therefore, I created two variables: ```style_id``` and ```sub_style_id``` and extracted string data from description using ```REGEXP_EXTRACT()``` and Common Table Expressions (CTE) to aggregate the new variables.
 The first variable represented broad apparel categories (e.g., jackets, coat, track, vest, etc.), while the second variable identified specific properties such as materials or functions (e.g., down, shell, windstop, etc.).
 See SQL query below.
 <br><br>
 ```
 WITH descrip_tbl AS -- replace decription_id CTE